jonas-diete/text-adventure/README.md

 This is a little project to help me consolidate my C# skills.

-I focused on writing neat high-quality code using OOP.
+I focused on writing neat high-quality code using OOP, making the game easy to adapt and even enabling users to write their own text adventures easily.

 This is a console application.
 It uses C# (.NET 6.0 framework) and NUnit for testing.